A traditional system done in the spirit of SBG is much, much better than an SBG system done poorly.

 ...classes are tracked, and perhaps GPA is based on those tracks (e.g. honors students can get a higher GPA)

 ...it is encouraged that certain behaviors (e.g. homework completion, participation) are scored by completion

 ...there is no scholarship or participation grade separate from the letter grade

 ...most stakeholders want to see lots of grades in the grade book and don’t want you waiting for a summative to put in a grade

 Norm your personal philosophy of grading

-Encourage good habits through reflection and scholarship standards
+Encourage academic habits and reflection with scholarship standards

 Give students multiple opportunities to practice